MicrosoftDocs/azure-docs/articles/frontdoor/standard-premium/concept-rule-set.md

 For more quota limit, refer to [Azure subscription and service limits, quotas and constraints](../../azure-resource-manager/management/azure-subscription-service-limits.md).

-* *Rules set*: A set of rules that gets associated to one or multiple [Routes](concept-route.md).
+* *Rule Set*: A set of rules that gets associated to one or multiple [Routes](concept-route.md).
 Each configuration is limited to 25 rules.
 You can create up to 10 configurations.

-* *Rules Set Rule*: A rule composed of up to 10 match conditions and 5 actions.
+* *Rule Set rule*: A rule composed of up to 10 match conditions and 5 actions.
 Rules are local to a Rule Set and cannot be exported to use across Rule Sets.
 Users can create the same rule in multiple Rule Sets.

-* *Match Condition*: There are many match conditions that can be utilized to parse your incoming requests.
+* *Match condition*: There are many match conditions that can be utilized to parse your incoming requests.
 A rule can contain up to 10 match conditions.
 Match conditions are evaluated with an **AND** operator. *Regular expression is supported in conditions*.
-A full list of match conditions can  be found in [Rule Set Condition](concept-rule-set-match-conditions.md).
+A full list of match conditions can be found in [Rule Set match conditions](concept-rule-set-match-conditions.md).

 * *Action*: Actions dictate how AFD handles the incoming requests based on the matching conditions.
 You can modify caching behaviors, modify request headers/response headers, do URL rewrite and URL redirection. *Server variables are supported on Action*.
 A rule can contain up to 10 match conditions.
-A full list of actions can be found [Rule Set Actions](concept-rule-set-actions.md).
+A full list of actions can be found [Rule Set actions](concept-rule-set-actions.md).

+## ARM template support

+Rule sets can be configured using Azure Resource Manager templates.
+[See an example template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-front-door-standard-premium-rule-set).
+You can customize the behavior by using the JSON or Bicep snippets included in the documentation examples for [match conditions](concept-rule-set-match-conditions.md) and [actions](concept-rule-set-actions.md).

 ## Next steps

 * Learn how to [create a Front Door Standard/Premium](create-front-door-portal.md).
 * Learn how to configure your first [Rule Set](how-to-configure-rule-set.md).